HOW DIRECTION WORKS

 Clarity

 Clarity establishes what something is meant to be before decisions move into strategy, operations or execution.
-It reduces ambiguity at the source and creates shared understanding across leadership and teams.

-Five Steps To Clarity
+Five Steps to Clarity:

 1. Discovery